 How much apple can my Chihuahua have

-What parts for the apple should I avoid giving my Chihuahua
+What parts of the apple should I avoid giving my Chihuahua

 You can cut up 1/4 of an apple slice into little pieces and mix it in with their kibble to offer a fun an nutritious treat for your Chi.